Self-concordant smoothing in proximal quasi-Newton algorithms for large-scale convex composite optimization: Numerical experiments

-The smoothing parameter $\mu$ is set to $1.2$ for the problem with $m=500$, $n=2000$, $2.0$ for the problem with $m=1000$, $n=12000$, and to $1.6$ for the remaining problems.
-In principle, $\mu$ is a hyperparameter that has to be chosen to scale with the size of the optimization vector $x$.
-Any $\mu > 0$ is suitable, but larger values of $n$ may require to set $\mu \ge 1$.
-This is intuitive in the sense that a rather small $\mu$ when $n$ is large results into a ``weak" smoothing, and in the algorithmic scope, we only require that $g$ and $g_s$ do not conflict, which holds by construction for any $\mu > 0$.

-In the experiments, we stop \texttt{Prox-GGN-SCORE}, \texttt{SSNAL} and proximal gradient algorithms when $\frac{\|x_k - x_{k-1}\|}{\max\{\|x_{k-1}\|,1\}} < \eps_{tol}$ with $\eps_{tol} \in \{10^{-6}, 10^{-9}\}$.
-The \texttt{BCD} algorithm is stopped when the default tolerance is reached.
+We set $\mu$ to $1.2$ for $m=500$, $n=2000$, $2.0$ for $m=1000$, $n=12000$, and to $1.6$ in the remaining setups.
 The simulation results are shown in \tablename~\ref{tab:gl-results} and \figref{fig:sgl-plots}.
-As shown, \texttt{Prox-GGN-SCORE} solves the problem faster than \texttt{SSNAL}, \texttt{Prox-Grad} and \texttt{BCD} algorithms in most cases with the correct number of nonzero entries in its solution estimates.
-In the problems considered, \texttt{Prox-GGN-SCORE} benefits a lot from overparameterization which would have potentially posed a serious computational issue for a typical second-order method.
-This makes the algorithm very competitive with first-order methods and other Newton-type methods in large-scale problems.
+As shown, \texttt{Prox-GGN-SCORE} terminates faster than \texttt{SSNAL}, \texttt{Prox-Grad} and \texttt{BCD} algorithms in most cases with the correct number of nonzero entries in its solution estimates.
+Additionally, the results further highlight the computational benefits of \texttt{Prox-GGN-SCORE} for overparameterized problems.